 Many thanks to my Connect buddy Mands (@mands5781) for this delicious dessert.
 When she couldn’t decide whether to try a new recipe for Blondies or Brownies.... she went for both!
 A delectable hybrid of a white chocolate almond Blondie, and a gooey chocolate Brownie, these will not disappoint!
 Her first foray into baking with beans was a success!

 I've made these twice now and asked colleagues and friends to try them: they've all given them the thumbs up and cannot believe what some of the ingredients are:-)

 On No Count, these work out at 1 point each or 2 for 3 points.
-If following WW Flex, they are 2 points each.
+If following WW Freestyle, they are 2 points each.

 (Photos courtesy of Mands.)